Grief Counseling in Fort Worth

 One of the most frustrating parts of grief is watching the people closest to you—the ones grieving the same person—process loss in completely different ways.
 Maybe your spouse wants to talk about it and you need space.
 Maybe your teenager seems fine one day and falls apart the next.
 Maybe you're crying and they're angry, or you're angry and they seem numb.

-Different grieving styles can feel lonely, especially when you desperately want to connect with people who understand this specific loss.
+Different emotions of grief can feel lonely, especially when you desperately want to connect with people who understand this specific loss.
 But the reality is that everyone processes grief in their own way and on their own timeline.

 The best thing you can do is be patient—with them and with yourself.
 Listen when they want to talk.
 Offer kindness even when their way of grieving doesn't make sense to you.
 And sometimes, recognize that if you're both in deep pain from the same loss, you might not be the best support for each other right now.
 That's not failure—that's just reality.
 Sometimes the most loving thing is to encourage them to talk with a grief counselor or friend who has more capacity to help.